23bulgogi/sonmari/README.md

 ```
 cd opencv/build
 ```
-Open ALL_BUILD.vcxproj with Visual Studio.
+Open 'ALL_BUILD.vcxproj' with Visual Studio.

-Build mode -> release
+Build mode -> release.
-See solution explorer then you can see ALL_BUILD in CMakeTarget.
+If you look at 'solution explorer' then you can see ALL_BUILD in CMakeTarget.
-Right click ALL_BUILD and build.
+Right click 'ALL_BUILD' and build.
-Then right click install and build also.
+Then right click 'install' and build also.